ziembor/powershellQuickStart/PITCHME.md

 ---

 # Agenda
+- What is PowerShell
-* What is PowerShell, how to apply for everyday tasks |
+- How to apply for everyday tasks |
-* Running commands |
+- Running commands                             |
-* The pipeline: connecting commands |
+- The pipeline: connecting commands            |
-* Adding commands: function, snap-ins, modules |
+- Adding commands: function, snap-ins, modules |
-* Objects: data by another name |
+- Objects: data by another name             |
-* Formatting: how to do it properly  |
+- Formatting: how to do it properly         |
-* Filtering and comparison |
+- Filtering and comparison                  |
-* Variables, input, output |
+- Variables, input, output                  |
+- Simple function & script                  |
 * Homework selection: write script for specific needs

 +++